DogeTheBeast/College_notes/PHY 157/Thermodynamics/Ideal Gas.md

 *T* is the temperature of the gas.
 ${R = 8.314 J/mol \cdot K}$

+At low densities (low pressure), molecules in the g

 ## Postulates of the Ideal gas model

 1. A gas is made up of a vast number of particles which are in constant random motion.